 There are currently four Classes of SSAC activities as outlined below;

-An operator intending to offer SSAC flights must ensure that the risks to both participants, third parties and other airspace users have been considered.
+An operator intending to offer SSAC flights must ensure that the risks to both participants, third parties and other airspace users have been considered, and that these risks have been explained to potential participants and written consent from the participant obtained.

 Further guidance for SSAC operations is contained in CAP1395 Safety Standards Acknowledgement and Consent (SSAC).